b-wave/CO400_CO_Alarm/readme.md

 ~~Schematic TODO: Verify U3 V+ voltage and the voltage @ R17. - this will be critical to the ADC and reading of the sensor voltage.~~ **DONE** Notes: (1) (2) (3)
 ### Post-Apocalyptic?
-Hopefully, the schematic may be usefull to someone - **maybe as part of your next post-apocalyptic tricorder found  device project?**
+Hopefully, the schematic may be usefull to someone - **maybe as part of your next post-apocalyptic tricorder found junk device project?**

 ## Circuit Analysis:
 Most of the circuits have been explained in the previous secctions.
 The reading of the **Figaro TGS5042** sensor (schematic U4, board SEN 1) is the heart of this device.
 There are a few mathematical fomula are needed that get the %CO from the sensor.
 Due to regulatory requirements for safety devices these circuits have Built In System Tests (BIST) to meet those requirements, since the circuits contain them I will also explain these and wil provide some proposed Arduino sketches to help explain/implement this sensor.
 This is a little technical - it was mostly vibed.
 There are a couple of *"got-ya things"* that need to be addressed, such as the Reference voltage for the ADC, and temperature compensation.
 It is basically Ohm's Law but the current resolution for 1% PPM CO is a nano Ampere or about $$\frac{1}{\ 1,000,000,000}$$ of an AMP!
 This needs to be converted to a voltage so the ADC on the PIC can read it.
+There following are all explained in more detail in the references- I will try to give a quick explanation here.

 ## 1. Sensor Current to Output Voltage ($V_{out}$)
 The sensor generates a minute current proportional to gas concentration.
 An operational amplifier or load resistor is used to convert this current into a measurable voltage.